Bible Prophecy in Chronology series (post #15)

 As for our understanding of how the mark will actually be implemented on the right hand or in the forehead, that too is constantly evolving.
 Clarence Larkin was a prominent Baptist preacher and teacher of prophecy in the late 1800s and early 1900s.
 His books on prophecy became so popular that he had to quit the pastorate to devote his time to writing.
 In his commentary on The Revelation, he states quite emphatically that the mark of the beast will be either branded on or burnt on.

 That, of course, was a perfectly reasonable interpretation in Larkin’s day, but he’d never checked out at Walmart or his local grocery store and had them scan his items by using barcode technology.
 He’d also couldn’t have envisioned a world in which everyone’s information and wealth is stored on computers.
 So, in our day and age, the latest take on how the mark of the beast will be implemented involves computer chips implanted in the right hand or forehead.
-The idea is that these chips will do away with the need for cash as the process of buying and selling is whittled down to a scanner passing across your right hand or forehead and money being either deducted from or added to your computerized account.
+The idea is that these chips will do away with the need for cash as the process of buying and selling is whittled down to a scanner passing across your right hand or forehead, money thus being either deducted from or added to your computerized account.
 Boy, that sure sounds like a logical interpretation, doesn’t it?
 Sure it does, right now.
 But twenty years from now it might sound as outdated as being branded or burnt.

 One thing that we need to come to grips with about the False Prophet is that he will be granted a certain level of supernatural power.
 He will “exercise all the authority” of the Antichrist (Revelation 13:12).
 He will perform “great signs, so that he even makes fire come down from heaven on the earth in the sight of men” (Revelation 13:13).
 He will use these signs to deceive those who dwell on the earth (Revelation 13:14).
 He will be granted “power to give breath to the image of the beast (the Antichrist), that the image of the beast should both speak and cause as many as would not worship the image of the beast to be killed” (Revelation 13:15).